swappnasama/cpnt260-a3/README.md

 # WBDV WINTER 2021 - CPNT 260 Assignment 3: Image gallery and social icons

-- Adding an additional content block containing a gallery of 9-12 images/figures;
-- Adding a social media links menu.
+Adding an additional content block containing a gallery of 9-12 images/figures and adding a social media links menu.

 **Author and Repo maintainer:** Swapna Sama